 Noun: an Elmer

-1. a person who helps would-be, new and practiced amateur radio operators with technical and operating questions
+1. a person who helps would-be, new and practiced amateur radio operators with

 2. an inspiration, a role model for good technical and operating practice